 Developer Team for Senakw

-The project’s design architect is Revery Architecture, the legacy firm of the late Bing Thom, which recently opened a new office nearby next to the brewery.
-Squamish Nation councillor Khelsilem says his band’s members are currently in the process of being informed of the proposal, which is a 50-50 partnership between the First Nation and local developer Westbank.
+Revery Architecture has new offices nearby in the brewery.
+Squamish Nation members are currently in the process of being informed of the proposal, which is a 50-50 partnership between the First Nation and local developer Westbank.